brimigs/cash-app-guide/README.md

 4. Integrate [Solana Pay](https://docs.solanapay.com/) to enable QR code generation.
 Solana pay also allows you to specify the amount and memo for the requested transaction directly in the QR code.
 5. Add an instruction for a user to be able to add friends by pushing the user provided public key to a freinds vector saved to the user's account state, which can then be displayed on the front end similar to cash app.
 6. Add an activity tab that queries the cash account state of the connected user to show pending requests and pending payments.
-7. Create an escrow account within the program to be able to hold funds for a specifed period of time when requested by the user to enable payment protection.
-These payments will show as "pending" while they sit in the escrow allowing time for a user to revoke the payment if needed.
+7. Add in an additional account type for payment requests and write instructions for creating a request, accepting a request and processing the payment transfer, and declining the request and closing the pending request account.

 ## Solana Mobile App Template Set Up